-School and town officials monitor weather conditions and road conditions.
-If conditions are severe enough to threaten the safety of students traveling to and from school, a decision is made to close school, delay, or close early.
+School and town officials monitor weather and road conditions.
+If conditions are severe enough to threaten the safety of students traveling to and from school, a decision is made to close school, delayed opening, or dismiss early.

 - School Closed – All school will be closed for the day.
 Students and staff are to remain home.
 Emergency personnel will report to work.
 All morning, afternoon, and evening activities are also canceled.

 - Two Hour Delayed Opening – All school and bus times will be two hours later than regular starting time.
-Schools will end at the normal times.
+Schools will end at the regularly scheduled times.
 All other school activities will take place at their originally scheduled times.
 Morning preschools are canceled.
-All custodial and cafeteria employees are expected to report at normal hours.
-Students are not to be on school grounds until ten minutes before school begins.
+All custodial and cafeteria employees are expected to report at regularly scheduled hours.
+Students are not to be on school grounds until ten (10) minutes before school begins.

 - Early Dismissal – There are no set times for early closure.
 This will depend on weather conditions.
 Generally, schools are closed either one or two hours early.
-Buses should arrive at their destination up to twenty to thirty minutes late because buses must complete high school and middle school runs, often with difficult road conditions.
-Elementary schools attempt to call the homes or the emergency numbers of preschool, kindergarten, and first grade students.
+Buses may arrive at their destination up to twenty to thirty minutes later because buses must complete high school and middle school runs, often with difficult road conditions.
+Elementary schools attempt to call the homes using an automated system or the emergency numbers of preschool, kindergarten, and first grade students.
 Television and radio stations announce the early closure.
-Parents/guardians must have a plan for emergency coverage of students in case dismissal closure becomes necessary and no one is home.
-Whenever possible afternoon preschool programs will be canceled when there is an early dismissal, and all other afternoon and evening activities are also canceled.
+Parents/guardians must have a plan for emergency coverage of students in case early dismissal becomes necessary and no one is home.
+Whenever possible, afternoon preschool programs will be canceled when there is an early dismissal, and all other afternoon and evening activities are also canceled.

-Automated messaging will be used to notify families regarding changes in school schedule (snow day, delayed opening, early dismissal).
+Automated messaging will be used to notify families regarding changes in school schedule (i.e., snow day, delayed opening, early dismissal).
 It may also be used to announce upcoming events and school activities.
 The recipients of the messages are based on the emergency contact information collected at the beginning of the school year.
-Please notify the student’s school office if the recipient of the messages in incorrect.
+Please notify the student’s school office if the recipient of the messages is incorrect.